 Founded by coach Tony Moore, Hoops 4 Life works with disadvantaged young people to develop life skills such as leadership, confidence and teambuilding.
-They recently became a Duke of Ed Award Unit so they could formally recognise and reward the young people undertaking their life-changing program.
+They recently became a Duke of Ed Award Centre so they could formally recognise and reward the young people undertaking their life-changing program.

 Hoops 4 Life started in 2005, as a way to get young people active and engaged by playing basketball.
 12 years later, Hoops 4 Life has grown substantially, with over 2,000 young people having been involved in the program.
 Hoops 4 Life targets what founder Tony Moore describes as ‘Kids at risk’ which includes youth with mental and physical disabilities, behavioural issues, refugees, young offenders or those that are otherwise disadvantaged.